ElinaFF/PICO/index.md

 Note that we only support Windows and Linux for now and only Python 3.8, 3.9 and 3.10
 <details>
   <summary>Python installation</summary>
-   In order to install Python, you need to go to this [link](https://www.python.org/downloads/) and select your operating system.
+   In order to install Python, you need to go to this <a href="https://www.python.org/downloads/">link</a> and select your operating system.
    <details>
       <summary>For Windows</summary>
       You can download the latest version or a previous one if you prefer (Note : MeDIC supports python 3.10, 3.9 and 3.8).
       You just have to double-click and follow the installation instructions.
-      You can also follow [this](https://phoenixnap.com/kb/how-to-install-python-3-windows) tutorial for further details.
+      You can also follow <a href="https://phoenixnap.com/kb/how-to-install-python-3-windows">tutorial</a> for further details.
       WARNING : Don't forget the select Add Python 3.X to PATH on the first page ! #TODO screen NOTE : To verify that Python is inb the PATH, you can open a new terminal, type Python and enter.
 If you get something like this, it's all good. #TODO screen
             Otherwise, you have to double-click again on the python.exe file you downloaded at the beginning and click repair.
 Then you can click on add to path and #TODO screen and button name